 - Implement water catchment or water harvesting techniques; this helps reduce the amount of tap water used to water your outdoor landscaping.

-- Tell Congress we want better regulations.
+- Tell Congress we want increased water regulations.
 Companies and communities need to be responsible for their impact on water shortage.
 Stricter regulations will prevent the loss and pollution of water supply.

 Action 3: Earth Angel